drdrang/tedist/README.md

 and I'd get a new `Symbols.tedist` in the same directory.

+Teprefix is a script for directly changing the abbreviation prefix from one string to another.
+It's meant to be used on snippet libraries that haven't been standardized to the `.tedist` form.
+To change from my form to Brett's, you'd run

+    teprefix -o ';' -n ',,' Symbols.textexpander

+Teprefix has a help message that explains the options and the defaults.

 If you want to change more than just the prefix, run `reabbrev`.
 It loops through all the snippets in the given file and allows you to change the abbreviation of each one.
 A session would look like this:

     reabbrev Symbols.textexpander